Vaccinations are one of the best ways to protect against many serious diseases.

 Type of vaccine

-These contain bacteria or viruses that have been weakened so that they cannot cause disease.
+These contain bacteria or viruses that have been weakened so that they can't cause disease.

-After immunisation, the weakened vaccine viruses or bacteria replicate (grow) in the vaccinated person.
+After vaccination, the weakened vaccine viruses or bacteria replicate (grow) in the vaccinated person.
 This small amount of virus or bacteria can stimulate an immune response.

 Examples of these vaccines include: